sandeepsharma99/python_hitesh_chaudhary/python_notes.md

 | Works on |apply Only on lists | Any iterable (string, list, tuple, set, etc.) |
 | Memory usage | More efficient (in-place) | Uses extra memory for new list |

-# Q How do you sort a dictionary by value
+# Q: How do you sort a dictionary by value
 Ans :
 ```python
 my_dict = {'apple': 3, 'banana': 1, 'cherry': 2}